owncloud/web-app-skeleton/README.md

 ### Develop Your App
 You can start developing your app by modifying the files in the `src` folder.
 The development server will automatically reload your changes as long as you keep a running process of `pnpm build:w`.
 In this setup you currently need a page reload to see your changes.
 Details and examples about app/extension development are available via our [developer documentation](https://owncloud.dev/clients/web/extension-system/).

+You should start by rephrasing the app name `skeleton` to your desired app name in:
+- package.json
+- vite.config.ts
+- dev/docker/ocis/apps.yaml (if you need config for your app)
+- src/index.ts
+- tests/unit/App.spec.ts

 ### Testing
 This repo holds the basic setup for unit testing with [vitest](https://vitest.dev/guide/).
 You can run the tests with: